ESCOMP/CTSM/doc/source/lilac/obtaining-building-and-running/obtaining-and-building-ctsm.rst

 - a NetCDF library version 4.3 or newer built with the same compiler you will use for CTSM

-  - a PnetCDF library is optional
+  - a PNetCDF library is optional

 - a functioning MPI environment